 Reasons for Having POA in Mississippi

-The principle of legal age or corporate entity can create a Mississippi power of attorney because the activity or decision requires technical capacity i.e., they are not professionals in that field (e.g., real estate).
-Other reasons for having a Mississippi power of attorney include:
+The principle of legal age or corporate entity can create such a POA because the activity or decision requires technical capacity i.e., they are not professionals in that field (e.g., real estate).
+Other reasons for having it include:

 - where the principal is at an old age or diagnosed with a health condition capable of affecting their ability to make decisions